SITE MENU

 The Gallery Restaurant in Argyll Square is highly recommended.
 The Waterfront Restaurant (by the main ferry pier) is renowned for its seafood, as is Ee-usk on the North pier.
 For pasta and pizza, try Piazza (also on the North Pier in one of the red roofed buildings).

-For takeaway fish and chips, try the shop on George Street (next to the back entrance to the Caledonian Hotel, opposite Waterstones) or Norries which is further up George Street.
+For takeaway fish and chips, try the original Oban Bay Fish & Chip Shop on George Street (next to the back entrance to the Caledonian Hotel, opposite Waterstones) or Norries which is further up George Street.

 For vegetarian and health foods, try Millstone Wholefoods shop at 15 High Street.
 Also visit The Kitchen Garden at 14 George Street (tel 01631 566332) which has delicatessen and includes a coffee shop with views over the bay.